Overview of Co-authoring in SharePoint Online

 What is Co-Authoring in SharePoint Online?
 Well, Co-Authoring feature in SharePoint Online and OneDrive allows multiple users to edit documents and collaborate concurrently in real-time.
 By default, documents in SharePoint Online document libraries are enabled with co-authoring.
 When multiple users edit one document (Word, Excel, PowerPoint, etc.) simultaneously, the other user’s changes will be reflecting everyone!
 In simple words, when everyone is working at the same time, that’s called co-authoring.

 Prerequisites: Co-authoring feature doesn’t work when you enable the “Require check out” option or when you explicitly check out a document!
 It works on Office Online and in locally installed client applications with modern Office documents (.docx (Word), .pptx (PowerPoint), and .xlsx (Excel).)
-Also, all co-authors must have edit permissions and be connected online.
+Moreover, all co-authors must have edit permissions and be connected online.